kjw3/aiml.training/content/docs/_index.md

 ## Let’s Get Started!

-Embark on your learning journey with AIML Training’s comprehensive documentation.
+Embark on your learning journey with AI ML Training’s comprehensive documentation.
 Dive into the world of Artificial Intelligence and Machine Learning and unlock the potential of transformative technologies.

 [Explore Tutorials] [View API Docs] [Read FAQs]